 PIF Code of Conduct

-The Code makes no reference to any other guidance already available and practitioners should take their own advice in the event of any conflicting views.
+The Code makes no reference to any other guidance already available and members should seek independent advice in the event of any conflicting views.

 Key Principles of the Code